Oghma-Infinium/Vagabond/README.md

 ## Introduction

-Vagabond is a Skyrim modlist for Anniversary Edition with a focus on visuals, modern combat, and Legacy of the Dragonborn.
-Enairim suite is chosen for most gameplay overhauls, including Vokriinator Black for perks.
+Vagabond is a modlist for Skyrim Anniversary Edition with a focus on visuals, modern combat, and Legacy of the Dragonborn.
+EnaiRim suite is chosen for most gameplay overhauls, including Vokriinator Black for perks.
 A wide array of monster, weapon, armor, spell and location overhauls are included to make the world more diverse.
-This list also has full seasons support, including unfreezing of snowy areas during summer.
+This list also has full seasons support, including unfreezing of snowy areas during Summer.

 If you're curious about the specific mods in the list, the full modlist can be viewed [here](https://loadorderlibrary.com/lists/vagabond).